paulsturgess/paulsturgess.github.io/source/_posts/2020-03-20-nothing-is-urgent-asynchronous-communication.markdown

 comments: false
 categories:
 ---
 Lots of people have been thrown into remote working that aren't used to it.
-I'm writing to share some tips that I hope will hopefully help reduce anxiety and stress.
+I'm writing to share some tips that I hope will hopefully help reduce anxiety, stress and allow your team to work flexibly.
+As I mentioned before, this isn't about squeezing more productivity out of your colleagues.

  Previously I wrote about how distributed teams can [adapt stand-up meetings to allow people to work more flexibly](http://localhost:4000/blog/2020/03/18/stand-up-meetings-for-a-distributed-team/).
 Giving them space to adapt their working day around their personal situation.

-For this post I want to draw attention to one of the founding ideas behind how the tech team at Rail Europe communicates on a day-to-day basis...
+ I've had to shift my working hours to start in the afternoon, as I will now look after my son in the morning whilst my wife works.
+ We switch roles in the afternoon.
+It's pretty much like I'm working in a US time zone when most of my team is on CET or GMT.
+We do actually have some people on UTC-7, so I already have company.

+Fortunately for me, the Rail Europe team is already geared up to communicate effectively even with people working completely different hours, whether time zone inflicted or not...

 ## Asynchronous communication